-Keywords: Advanced practice nurses, Emergency departments, Health equity, Models of care, Vulnerable populations remembered for cottage trips escaping the heat and competition for Taylor Swift tickets.
+Keywords: Advanced practice nurses, Emergency departments, Health equity, Models of care, Vulnerable populations or privileged Canadians, the summer of 2023 may be remembered for cottage trips escaping the heat and competition for Taylor Swift tickets.
 However, the reality of life in Canada included extreme climate events, raging forest fires, unaffordable housing, and the closure of emergency rooms.
-Sadly, certain groups of people commonly identified as 'vulnerable populations' were disproportionately affected by dangerous events.
-Vulnerable populations encompass a variety of marginalized groups susceptible to unfavourable outcomes because of health disparities or systemic inequalities, for example, the underhoused, those with mental health or substance abuse issues, Indigenous peoples, lesbian, gay, bisexual, transgender, queer and two spirited (LGBTQ2+; Kirkbride et al., 2024).
-Recent data provides a grim picture of the harsh truths for vulnerable populations in Canada.
-An average of 235,000 people in Canada experience homelessness each year (Statistics Canada, 2023) and wait times to see mental health specialists and psychologists are climbing (Becken, 2023).
+Sadly, certain groups of people commonly identified as